Sujoy-Dutta/Communication-Aggregator-System/README.md

 **Architecture Overview**
 - **Components:**
   - `task-router` (GraphQL service): validates and persists messages, then publishes delivery jobs to RabbitMQ queues.
 Runs on `http://localhost:3001` by default.
   - `delivery-service` (HTTP consumer): consumes channel-specific RabbitMQ queues and persists final delivery records.
-Exposes an HTTP endpoint for direct delivery fallback.
 Runs on `http://localhost:3002` by default.
   - `rabbitmq`: message broker used for asynchronous decoupled delivery.
   - `elasticsearch`: used by the provided `Logger` to index logs.
 - **Storage:** Both services use lightweight local SQLite DBs to store messages/deliveries.